 5. Houston is called Space City because of Nasa.
 It is also home of the Lyndon B. Johnson Space Center, Astronauts of America and the place where lots of astronauts local and international are trained to go to space.
 It also counts with a strong investigation center, a considerable amount of job options, and at the same time it is home to The Mission control of space ships.

 6. New York Times granted great comments to innovating restaurants like Oxheart and Underbelly.
 Houston has been named by the renowned Pete Wells as an up and coming city with exciting places to eat.

 7. There is a spectacular variety of restaurants of ethnic food, seafood and great steakhouses.
 Houston has excellent vietnamese food, it also has a variety of superb mexican restaurants and a strong Cajun presence due to the proximity to New Orleans and the great quantity of people that came to live here after Katrina.
 Let’s not forget barbeque which is famous in Texas.

-8. Forget about the Astros, there are teams like the Texans, Rockets and Dynamo that are winners.
+8. Remember the Astros, World Champions!
+There are teams like the Texans, Rockets and Dynamo that are winners.
 The Texans were great competitors in the super bowl season, the Rockets surprised everyone with their playoff games and the Houston Dynamo ( soccer league ) have been great contenders.

 9. Houston has leading industries in Oil and Gas.
 Not only is it hub for corporations like Conoco Phillips and Marathon but it is also the center of the chemical and oil industry because of its oil camps in Texas and the closeness to Latin America.
 The energy sector offers and estimated 3.4% of jobs in the area with growing opportunities.